kidchenko/jetabroad-noise/README.md

 - Is it well unit-tested?
 - Bonus (optional): add an option to output a Perlin noise terrain map (see perlin-terrain.jpg).
 It doesn't have to look like this sample, you can use your own artistic judgement.

+## Identified Requirements;

+- Read user input to know what type of image and other configs;
+- Generate a random Image using Improved Perlin Noise;
+    - Default: image is grayscale;
+    - Terrain: image is colorful;
+- Save image;
+- Display user feedback to output;